The Flaxton Boys: Additional information

 Location filming for The Flaxton Boys took place at Ripley Castle, four miles north of Harrogate.
 The castle owner, Sir Thomas Ingilby, credited the series for a dramatic rise in visitor numbers, turning the establishment from a local into a regional attraction.

 The theme tune for the series was an excerpt from Sergei Prokofiev's Classical Symphony.
 Episodes were originally broadcast early on Sunday evenings, at the time the traditional "family" timeslot in the UK for historical drama made for children but with appeal to an adult audience also, such as The Adventures of Black Beauty.

 Comic strip versions of series three and four appeared in Look-in in 1971 and TV Comic from July 1973 to June 1974, respectively.

 The Flaxton Boys continued to be repeated on various networks both in the UK and overseas until the early 1990s.
 Unusually for the era, its location recordings were on videotape rather than film, except for some limited use of film in the last series.
 The series has always been fully extant in the Yorkshire Television archives, but until 2015 only the first episodes of the first two series had been released commercially, in the Look-Back on 70s Telly series.
 The complete first series was released on DVD by Network in July 2015 although in some instances the recordings had decayed (an acknowledged problem with videotaped children's programmes in the Yorkshire TV archive).
 In 2017, the second series, the third series and the fourth series were released.

+Home media

+The Flaxton Boys - The Complete Series was released on DVD in 2023 in an 8-disc box set by Network.